seanf316/P4-Cinema-Go/TESTING.md

 **Acceptance Criteria**
 - 404 page created and Error message explained to User

 A custom 404 error page was created to handle 404 status errors.
-To test I tried to acces a page that does not exist, this worked as expected.
+To test I tried to access a page that does not exist, and this worked, 404 status page displayed as expected.

 `
 As a Developer I can implement a 500 error page so that I can alert users when an internal server error occurs